fluent/helm-charts/CONTRIBUTING.md

 ***NOTES***:

 * In order to make testing and merging of PRs easier, please submit changes to multiple charts in separate PRs.
 * In order to make changes to the fluent-operator Helm chart, please submit changes to the [fluent/fluent-operator Helm chart](https://github.com/fluent/fluent-operator/tree/master/charts/fluent-operator).
-The chart in this repository will be synced synced to the release chart in fluent/fluent-operator whenever there is a new release for fluent-operator.
+The chart in this repository will be synced to the release chart in fluent/fluent-operator whenever there is a new release for fluent-operator.

 ### Technical Requirements